webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 We have an [active community on slack](https://www.webiny.com/slack).
 If you struggle in any part of the tutorial, talk to the core-team, and get help.
 Webiny team is always there for any questions.

-First, let’s go through the core concepts used in this tutorial.
+Before we start, let’s go through the core concepts used in this tutorial.

 ## Core Concepts